 It can be challenging for anyone to seek help during or after an abusive relationship, but there can be additional obstacles for people who identify as LGBTQ.
 Shame, homophobia/transphobia, or the fear of being outed may keep someone from seeking support.
 There may be a fear of not being taken seriously because of the belief that dating/domestic violence does not occur in LGBTQ relationships or that the relationship isn’t a “real” relationship.

-One in three young people — straight, gay and everyone in between — experience some form of dating abuse.
-There may be warning signs present that indicate that a relationship is unhealthy or abusive:
+One in three young people, regardless of gender or orientation, experience some form of dating abuse.
+In addition to common warning signs, there may be signs present in LQBTQ relationships that indicate that a relationship is unhealthy or abusive:

 - Pressuring someone to be “out” or threatening to “out” them to other people

 - Telling someone their identity isn’t real because of the way they express themselves